WELCOME TO ALAN'S MECCANO PAGES

 You are visitor Number

 There are over one hundred fifty pages, where you will find a mass of information about what can be built with Meccano, history and Meccano today.
-Contents also include other some products made by Meccano Ltd, such Dinky Builder, the Meccano Magazine and Hornby Dublo Railways.
-Find out how to restore old tatty parts and where to buy Meccano.
-I hope my web site will be helpful in your Meccano model building and give ideas, inspiration or encouragement to get you, your kids or grandchildren constructing Meccano models or perhaps visiting just for the nostalgia for Meccano in your childhood.
+Contents also include some of the products made by Meccano Ltd, such Dinky Builder, Hornby Dublo Railways and the Meccano Magazine.
+You can find out how to restore old tatty parts and where to buy Meccano.
+I hope my web site will be helpful in your Meccano model building and give ideas, inspiration or encouragement to get you, your kids or grandchildren constructing Meccano models or perhaps just a visit for the nostalgia for Meccano in your childhood.

 Recent feature most models uploaded in the Gallery since September 2016 have a zoom, to enlarge the pictures.
 Just click over the image and you will see it enlarged.